-3. Set boundaries with your housemates: Housemates or families often think that if someone is ‘working from home’ they can fix the washing machine/mow the lawn/chat on the phone for ages/cook a big meal/do the shopping/go to the pub!
-Clearly stating why you’re working from home and what you’ve got to accomplish works well, especially if you can give a time limit to finish with a reward at the end
+3. Set boundaries with your housemates: Housemates or families often think that if someone is ‘working from home’ they can fix the washing machine/mow the lawn/chat on the phone for ages/cook a big meal/do the shopping!
+Clearly stating why you’re working from home and what you’ve got to accomplish works well, especially if you can give a time limit to finish with a reward at the end.

 5. Have a plan and try to stick to it: If you’re used to having a ‘To Do’ list, then stick to your way of working when you’re at home to keep you on track and, if you’re struggling, work backwards from any deadlines

-6. Use the time for you: Use the quiet time to have a catch-up meeting with yourself, to check that your work is aligned with the company vision and strategy, and ask: what’s working, what needs improving, and what can you do differently?
-Having time away from the office noise is very useful to evaluate your position and progress against objectives, both personally and work-wise
+6. Use the time for you: Use any quiet time to have a catch-up meeting with yourself, to check that your work is aligned with the company vision and strategy.
+Ask yourself: what’s working, what needs improving, and what can I do differently?
+Having time away from the office noise is very useful to evaluate your position and progress against objectives, both personal and work-wise.

-7. If you really can’t get motivated: On a grey Winters day as you stare at the horizontal rain, it’s easy to start Googling holidays in the Caribbean, or leaping on to any social media platform, or even the company’s IM to chat to anyone who is free.
-Switching off any alerts to concentrate on writing that report will pay off, again giving yourself a reward once it’s completed
+7. If you really can’t get motivated: As you stare at the horizontal rain, it’s easy to start Googling holidays in the Caribbean, or leaping on to any social media platform, or even the company’s IM to chat to anyone who is free.
+Switching off any alerts to concentrate on writing that report will pay off, again giving yourself a reward once it’s completed.

 8. If you really, really can’t get motivated: Sometimes it’s not easy to get up, have breakfast, go in to a spare room, and start work straight away.
 If it’s possible, going for a run beforehand, or a brisk walk helps to focus the mind and if you really can’t get going, then call a friend or colleague and ask for help, or ask that you can be accountable to them, for example, they may suggest spending 30 minutes on a report or business case, and then submitting it to them for their ideas.